-Family immigration to the USA is permitted for various categories of relative; those applicants who successfully migrate to the US and achieve permanent resident status may bring their spouse or fiance and dependent children to live and work in the USA.
-Spouse immigration and fiance immigration are served by the K-3 visa and K-1 visa respectively and dependent children may enter on the appropriate derivative USA visa classes, the K-2 visa and K-4 visa.
+Family immigration to the USA is permitted for various categories of a relative; those applicants who successfully migrate to the US and achieve permanent resident status may bring their spouse or fiance and dependent children to live and work in the USA.
+Spouse immigration and fiance immigration are served by the K-3 visa and K-1 visa respectively and dependent children may enter on the appropriate derivative USA visa classes, the K-2 visa, and K-4 visa.

-In America, visa applications may also be submitted for the additional categories of parents and siblings, however, in these instances applicants must be petitioned for by an existing US citizen rather than a permanent resident.
-Permanent residents in the USA may not bring their parents or siblings to join them, unless they naturalize and are successful in applying for US citizenship.
+In America, visa applications may also be submitted for the additional categories of parents and siblings, however, in these instances, applicants must be petitioned for by an existing US citizen rather than a permanent resident.
+Permanent residents in the USA may not bring their parents or siblings to join them unless they naturalize and are successful in applying for US citizenship.
 This page will examine the requirements for Migrating to the US as a parent of a United States citizen, the subject of US visas for siblings is discussed in detail on the Sibling page.

 USA immigration is based upon one of the most complex set of visa services in the world.
 More than sixty types of non-immigrant visa exist to cater for those visiting the USA on a short-term basis or entering the country to live and work in the USA for a specific period.
 In addition, those wishing to immigrate to America on a permanent basis may apply for a Permanent Resident Card for lawful permanent residence, or USA Green card as it is more commonly known through a variety of routes.